 Consistent with the ICCID, the IMSI will contain:

-These value represent the standardized values for a test network.
+These values represent the standardized values for a test network.

 The initial digits of the ICCIDs will always be: